openstack/adjutant/doc/source/feature-sets.rst

 available in adjutant.actions.v1.serializers, BaseUserNameSerializer and BaseUserIdSerializer.

-All fields required for an action must be placed through the serializer otherwise they will be inaccessible to the action.
+All fields required for an action must be plassed through the serializer otherwise they will be inaccessible to the action.

 Example::